4 Secrets to Slow Aging: Keeping Seniors Active

 Staying mentally and physically active will, of course, help keep the brain and muscles alert.
 But there’s more to it than that.
 Socialization is also crucial to help aging seniors stay young.

 Of course we are all aware how important it is to stay active, at every step of life.
-But, for seniors, the type of activity— whether playing chess or engaging in volunteer work — is also influential on staying alert and more youthful.
-Many senior citizens don’t want to make the move to a retirement community as they believe it may signify a compromise of their independence.
-However, according to multiple retirement communities, the move may, in fact, promote healthy senior living, friendship and quality care that helps keeps keep seniors alert and happy.
+But keeping seniors active — whether playing chess or engaging in volunteer work — is also necessary to slow aging.
+Many seniors don’t want to make the move to an assisted living or retirement community as they believe it may signify a compromise of their independence.
+However, the move may, in fact, promote healthy senior living, and the quality care that aging seniors need to stay alert and happy.

-- Let’s Stay Physical!
-Physical!
 Olivia Newton John’s words resonate in every day health — especially for senior citizens.
-Retirement communities should offer many programs to keep their seniors active, from physical therapy, endurance and strength-building workouts that are catered to senior citizens — to water aerobics and gardening.
+Retirement communities should offer many programs to keep their seniors active, from endurance and strength-building workouts to physical therapy that is catered to senior citizens — to water aerobics and gardening.
 Staying active in a fun, organized group settings can help seniors treat arthritis, keep their circulation flowing and keep their bodies engaged in healthy living.

 So keep these things in mind when searching for a retirement community for your loved one as it’s important to find a community that will enhance the latter years.

 Incoming search terms: